 The show went on, going through increasingly desperate stunts for a while until on Halloween night on 1977, Dalton invited a few experts on the supernatural and a very possessed little girl, with disastrous results.
 Or so Michael Ironside (!) informs us in a voiceover, before he presents us with the original tapes, and some additional footage, of that fateful final show.

 Things do not go smoothly.
 Christou has to... ahem, leave early, Haig is way more belligerent than expected, and June has some serious misgivings (a little too late for that) about exposing sheltered Lilly - not to mention her passenger - to the wider world.
-There's a cheeky sense of humour (and a whole lot of parody) to the film's portrayal of the TV broadcast, which is a great example of found footage being used effectively; We get both the original show as transmitted, and a bunch of supplemental material as people panic during the commercial breaks.
+There's a cheeky sense of humour and a whole lot of parody to the film's portrayal of the TV broadcast, which is a great example of found footage being used in a clever and effective way; We get both the original show as transmitted, and a bunch of supplemental material as people panic during the commercial breaks.
 If nothing else, it lets Delroy deliver a very foreboding summary of what's going to happen... followed by a chirpy "...but first a message from our sponsors."

-The production design (Otello Storfo) and music (Roscoe James Irwin and Glenn Richards) are spot-on, the wardrobe (Steph Hook) is believable and fun, but writer/directors Colin and Cameron Cairnes biggest scoop is Dastmalchian on the central role; he comes off as very believable as a somewhat sleazy talk show host whose eyes widen when he recognizes good TV is happening, no matter the cost, and also as a more decent than you'd expect human being; There's a version of this script somewhere that's a lot more cynical and way less interesting, so credit the Cairnes brothers for not going in that direction when writing the character.
-Leaving some humanity in the satire makes it more effective.
+The production design (Otello Storfo) and music (Roscoe James Irwin and Glenn Richards) are spot-on, the wardrobe (Steph Hook) is believable and fun, but writer/directors Colin and Cameron Cairnes' biggest scoop is Dastmalchian on the central role; He comes off as very believable as a somewhat sleazy talk show host whose eyes widen when he recognizes good TV is happening, no matter the cost, and also as a slightly more decent than you'd expect human being.
+There's a version of this script somewhere that's a lot more cynical and way less interesting, so credit the Cairnes brothers for not going in that direction when writing the character.
+Leaving some humanity in the satire makes the horror more effective.

 No comments: